Bradley’s Auto Service in Red Bank, NJ offers professional module programming (ECM flashing) services. Contact us today to schedule an appointment!

 These days there are many more instances where ECM reprogramming is necessary when a component in your vehicle is replaced.
 Many modern vehicles require programming even after traditionally normal service repairs, such as a battery replacement.

 Programming a module is necessary when the module has been replaced.
-First of all, a module typically is built to fit many different applications and the variations between vehicle models and options usually use different software programs to function properly.
+First of all, a module is typically built to fit many different applications, and the variations between vehicle models and options usually use different software programs to function properly.
 This is why certain auto shops will typically provide module programming services for a few vehicle brands because the tools required to perform the software changes are different depending on the vehicle’s make and model.

-Reprogramming modules is usually performed in order to correct emission issues or resolve issues affecting the operation of a specific system.
+Reprogramming modules is something usually performed in order to correct emission issues or resolve issues affecting the operation of a specific system.
 Usually, vehicle manufacturers will put out bulletins that indicate what updates are needed.

 How Can You Tell If Your Vehicle’s ECM is Bad?

-The ECM is one of the most important systems in your vehicle, and it can cause all sorts of problems with the vehicle, and in some cases even render it undrivable if the ECM is not functioning properly.
+The ECM is one of the most important systems in your vehicle, and it can cause all sorts of problems with the vehicle and, in some cases, even render it undrivable if the ECM is not functioning properly.
 A failing ECM may produce any of the following symptoms to alert the driver of a potential problem:

 - Check Engine Light: This is usually the first indication of an ECM problem.
 The check engine light can turn on for a wide variety of reasons, so it’s important to have the vehicle’s diagnostic codes checked.

-- Poor Performance: If your vehicle has trouble starting, idles roughly, accelerates poorly, or if you notice a general lack of power, these could be signs of a failing ECM.
+- Poor Performance: If your vehicle has trouble starting, idles roughly, accelerates poorly, or you notice a general lack of power, these could be signs of a failing ECM.

 - Decreased Fuel Efficiency: If you notice that you’re having to fill up your gas tank more frequently, and there hasn’t been a significant change in your driving habits, it could be a sign of an ECM issue.